stat545ubc-2025/mini-data-analysis-juntaic7/README.md

 ## Structure

+- **milestone-1**: Contains dataset selection and exploration, along with the derivation of four research questions
+- **milestone-2**: Contains statistical analyses and visualizations to address the research questions
+- **output**: Contains example outputs generated during data analysis, including figures and model objects

 ## Goal

 Identify key tumor measurements that can effectively differentiate malignant from benign breast tumors to support early cancer detection research.